 Mold feeds on organic materials such as wood, paper, and natural fibers like cotton or wool.
 These organic materials provide mold with a food source for growth, making it easier for it to thrive.
 Ensuring that the materials in your home are kept dry and free of water is one of the best ways to prevent mold.

-Warning Signs of Mold Growth
+Warning Signs of Mold Growth And Preventing Mold Growth

 A mold problem can compromise indoor air quality and make living spaces inhabitable.
 Identifying the warning signs of mold can save time, money, and most importantly, prevent serious health issues.
 One of the most visible signs of mold is the appearance of black, green or white spots.
 These spots usually appear on walls, ceilings, or in corners of the room.